 If you’re looking for an efficient seven-seater, you can’t go wrong with the Citroen Grand Spacetourer’s 58.1mpg fuel efficiency.
 CO2 output doesn’t score badly either, at just 106g/km.

-So there you have it, the top 10 most fuel-efficient cars of 2019.
-Buying one of these cars will not only guarantee a cheaper fuel bill but will also help with the environment too.
+So, there you have it… the top 10 most fuel-efficient cars of 2019.
+Buying one of these cars will not only guarantee a cheaper fuel bill, it’ll also help with the environment too.